c4a-ri/dialbb/README.md

   $ venv/bin/activate   # Enter the virtual environment
   ```

-- Next, do the following to install the minimu set of libraries.
+- Next, do the following to install the minimum set of libraries.

   ```sh
   $ pip install -r requirements.txt